Vendor comparisons · July 3, 2026 · 16 min read

 Crisp is quietly one of the best value propositions in customer messaging: a clean shared inbox, live chat, a knowledge base, campaigns, and a long integration list, priced per workspace rather than per seat — which gets genuinely cheap for small teams as headcount grows.
 The product is fast, the widget is pleasant, and the free tier is usable.

 The asterisk is AI.
-Crisp's meaningful AI features are gated to its top-tier Plus plan (around €295/month per workspace as of mid-2026 — check their pricing page), with only token AI allowances below that.
+Crisp's fully autonomous AI agent is gated to its top-tier Plus plan ($295/month per workspace, with paid plans running $45–$295), and lower tiers get only small AI-credit allowances.
 So the "affordable" Crisp and the "AI-powered" Crisp are different price points.
 If what you want is a solid human-first inbox with AI as a garnish, Crisp is excellent.
 If AI-first support is the goal, the gating undermines the value story.

 Best for: budget-conscious small teams that want a multichannel inbox first and AI second.